Prof Seonghoon Kim

 Research in the time of COVID-19

-Professor Kim clearly recalls the 3rd of January 2020, when Singapore detected Covid-19 within its borders, on the tourist destination of Sentosa Island.
+Kim clearly recalls the 3rd of January 2020, when Singapore detected Covid-19 within its borders, on the tourist destination of Sentosa Island.
 By March 2020, his regular work ceased, and his Covid contribution began.
 He soon realized that the SLP high frequency survey data was tracking the very things that had become disrupted: income, job, spending, happiness.
 “I saw this as the best chance to provide information about what was going on in Singapore, every month.”
 It was, he adds, a chance to show what economists can do for the society.

-Professor Kim’s research on Short-term impact of COVID-19 on consumption spending and its underlying mechanisms showed links between the national ‘circuit breaker’ and decreased consumption spending, economic uncertainty and lower incomes.
+Kim’s research on Short-term impact of COVID-19 on consumption spending and its underlying mechanisms showed links between the national ‘circuit breaker’ and decreased consumption spending, economic uncertainty and lower incomes.
 The team used what they saw to lay out policy suggestions.
 These included providing cash transfers and support programs that favour disadvantaged households who faced larger drops in income but were less likely to be insured against these adverse events.

-By tracking the well-being of SLP participants over a period of 18 months, Professor Kim and collaborators also showed the ways in which life satisfaction levels declined in the lead-up to and following the circuit breaker.
+By tracking the well-being of SLP participants over a period of 18 months, Kim and his collaborators also showed the ways in which life satisfaction levels declined in the lead-up to and following the circuit breaker.
 Importantly, the negative effects were much greater for those who experienced income losses.
 The findings were reported in the paper, Life satisfaction changes and adaptation in the COVID-19 pandemic.

-Enabling evidence-based decision-making in this way goes to the heart of Professor Kim’s research and his ambition to use economics to improve the quality of life for all.
+Enabling evidence-based decision-making in this way goes to the heart of Kim’s research and his ambition to use economics to improve the quality of life for all.
 “I hope that policymakers can use our research to design effective policies to support seniors and improve retirement preparedness in the coming years.”